exexexll/Bumpin.io/PRIVACY-POLICY.md

 ## ACKNOWLEDGMENT

-By using Napalm Sky, you acknowledge that you have read and understand this Privacy Policy and agree to its terms.
+By using BUMPIn, you acknowledge that you have read and understand this Privacy Policy and agree to its terms.

 ---

 **Last Updated: October 16, 2025**

-© 2025 Napalm Sky.
+© 2025 BUMPIn.
 All rights reserved.